 2. As discussed in Chapter 3, in recent years Congress has enacted a number of statutes limiting the enforceability of pre-dispute arbitration agreements in particular types of contracts and types of claims.
 It also has considered but not enacted bills that would restrict the use of arbitration clauses in nursing home contracts and consumer lending agreements, among others.
-In addition, the proposed Arbitration Fairness Act provides more broadly that "no predispute arbitration agreement shall be valid or enforceable if it requires arbitration of an employment dispute, consumer dispute, antitrust dispute, or civil rights dispute."
+In addition, the proposed Forced Arbitration Injustice Repeal (FAIR) Act provides more broadly that "no predispute arbitration agreement ... shall be valid or enforceable with respect to an employment dispute, consumer dispute, antitrust dispute, or civil rights dispute."
 H.R.
-1374, 115th Cong., § 3 (2013) (adding 9 U.S.C. § 402(a)).
-Congress has held several hearings on the Arbitration Fairness Act, but has not passed it.
+1423, 116th Cong., § 3 (2019) (adding 9 U.S.C. § 402(a)).
+The House of Representatives passed the FAIR Act on September 24, 2019, but the Senate has not acted on the bill.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act, Pub.
 L. No. 111-203 (2010), gives both the SEC and the Consumer Financial Protection Bureau (CFPB) authority to prohibit or impose conditions on the use of pre-dispute arbitration agreements in contracts they regulate, id. §§ 921 & 1028.
 On July 10, 2017, the CFPB issued a final rule regulating the use of arbitration clauses in consumer financial services contracts.
-See Consumer Financial Protection Bureau, Final Rule: Arbitration Agreements (July 2017), reprinted at pages 137-147 of this Update.
+See Consumer Financial Protection Bureau, Final Rule: Arbitration Agreements (July 2017), reprinted at pages 122-132 of this Update.
 On November 1, 2017, President Trump signed into law Public Law No. 115-74, 131 Stat.
 1243 (2017), disapproving the CFPB rule under the Congressional Review Act.
-For further discussion of the CFPB Rule and rules proposed or adopted by other federal agencies, see § 3.02, infra at pages 33-37.
+For further discussion of the CFPB Rule and rules proposed or adopted by other federal agencies, see § 3.02, infra at pages 26-30.